francoisgeorgy/BS2-Web/README.md

 ### Init

-Reset the application and the Bass Station II with the default values.
+Reset the application and the Bass Station 2 with the default values.

 ### Sync

-Sync the application with the Bass Station II.
-This is done by sending a request-for-sysex to the Bass Station II.
+Sync the application with the Bass Station 2.
+This is done by sending a request-for-sysex to the Bass Station 2.

 ### Load patch

 Open a dialog allowing you to select a sysex patch file (file with `.syx` extension).
-One loaded the patch is sent to the Bass Station II.
+One loaded the patch is sent to the Bass Station 2.

 ### Save patch